null

 Optional components include:

-• Table direction signs to indicate which tables the winners and losers of each round should move to
+• Table signs that specify which table is which.
+Sometimes these signs indicate which tables the winners and losers of each round should move to.

 • A plush dice or other soft object that can be used as a "Traveler"